MotusWTS/motus/README.md

 ## What's working so far:

+### 2017 Feb 7

+- some R function for post-processing

 ### 2016 Dec 1
 - nothing (yes, nothing is working; in fact, nothing is working beautifully)